dank/rlapi/README.md

 Rocket League initially establishes a connection with the HTTP API before transitioning to a WebSocket connection.
 The client sends an EOS access token via HTTP and receives session credentials, the WebSocket endpoint URL, and any tokens required for further communication.
 The client then connects to the WebSocket using these tokens, allowing all subsequent API calls to occur over a persistent WebSocket connection.

 ### Signing
 All API requests and responses must include a `PsySig` header containing a Base64-encoded HMAC-SHA256 signature.
-The signing keys were reverse-engineered from the game binary and are XOR'd with a 4-byte pattern.
+The signing keys were reverse engineered from the game binary and are XOR'd with a 4-byte pattern.
 To decrypt:
 ```python
 # Raw IDA dump
 data = [0x36, 0xEA, 0x37, 0x0C, ...]  # 36 bytes total